aniasin/RPG/ReadMe.md

 + AiSight and Hear

-NPCs detect player entering or exitind sight
+NPCs detect player entering or exitind sight.

 + BehaviorTree

-Simple task: Npc looks for weapons and equips
+Simple task: Npc looks for weapons and equips.
-Stops looking for weapon when fully equipped
+Stops looking for weapon when fully equipped.

-___
-Simple task: Npc follow Player
+Simple task: Npc follow Player.
-When sight is lost pursue the last player's direction seen
+When sight is lost pursue the last player's direction seen.
-___

 + EnvironmentQuery

-Weapons in range
+Weapons in range.